-Stress is an intangible but ever present component of modern daily life.
+Stress is an intangible but ever-present component of modern daily life.
 A little stress is good, it gets us up and moving to finish a task, but too much stress can be debilitating, for the physical, emotional and spiritual body.
-In this article we look at five herbs that can help the body to cope with stress... just a little bit better.
+In this article, we look at five herbs that can help the body to cope with stress… just a little bit better.

 So what is stress?

 When I ask most people about stress, they will begin by divulging the causes of stress in their lives: money, family, work and so on.
 But if we simplify stress, we could say that there are physical stresses and emotional stresses.
-A physical stress could be staying up all night or running a marathon.
-Our body reacts to these physical 'stressors' by launching a primitive survival mechanism that involves shutting down all non-vital bodily functions (such as digestion) and producing stress hormones, which are tiny chemical messengers in the body.
+Physical stress could be staying up all night or running a marathon.
+Our body reacts to these physical ‘stressors’ by launching a primitive survival mechanism that involves shutting down all non-vital bodily functions (such as digestion) and producing stress hormones, which are tiny chemical messengers in the body.
 These stress hormones enable us to get through the stressful task, they help us to stay alert and for a short period of time help us to achieve what we need to accomplish the task.
-This response is commonly called a fight or flight response and was once essential for survival of man.
+This response is commonly called a fight or flight response and was once essential for the survival of man.

 Most people these days however tend to experience emotional stress.
-While there may be many physical stressors in their life (shuttling kids to school, juggling work and late nights), much of the stress that I see in clinic today is caused by emotional stress and a perception of stress.
+While there may be many physical stressors in their life (shuttling kids to school, juggling work and late nights), much of the stress that I see in the clinic today is caused by emotional stress and a perception of stress.
 Emotional stress activates the same hormones and mechanisms in the body as physical stress and ongoing physical or emotional stress is known to contribute to myriad long term health issues.

 How can herbs help with stress?

 Although lifestyle management and changing your perception of stress are the main tools for managing stress, Mother Nature has provided us with some great herbs for keeping the body in balance.
 Herbs that help with stress management are generally classified by herbalists as adaptogen herbs.
-These types of herbs often help to nourish the endocrine system or hormone regulating system, especially the adrenal glands, which are the glands that produce stress hormones.
+These types of herbs often help to nourish the endocrine system or hormone-regulating system, especially the adrenal glands, which are the glands that produce stress hormones.
 Often these adaptogen herbs are also whole body tonics, restoring normal physiological functions to the whole body.

 Five herbs to help with stress

 Rhodiola (Rhodiola rosea) root has been used for generations in its native Russia and Scandinavia for endurance, stamina, as a tonic and as a remedy for altitude sickness.
-The delicate rose-like fragrance of Rhodiola make it a nice addition to herbal teas for improving work productivity and resistance to stress.
+The delicate rose-like fragrance of Rhodiola makes it a nice addition to herbal teas for improving work productivity and resistance to stress.